 Dive into the dark history of Atlanta’s Fox Theatre on their annual Halloween Ghost Tours!
 During this top-rated event, you’ll hear the chilling stories of spirits whose souls still remain on stage.

 Do you love a good ghost story?
-If so, then you won’t want to miss the chilling ghost tour of Atlanta’s Fox Theatre.
+Do you want to explore the Fox Theatre after hours?
+If so, then you won’t want to miss the chilling ghost tour of Atlanta’s Fox Theatre, perfect for a Halloween outing where you can actually meet some ghosts!

-Fox Theatre Ghost Tours allow brave patrons to walk the haunted halls of one of Atlanta’s most treasured landmarks.
-On the tour, you’ll learn about the theatre’s long history and the guests that loved it so much they never left.
+Fox Theatre Ghost Tours allow brave patrons to walk the haunted halls of one of Atlanta’s most treasured landmarks: the Fox Theatre.
+On the tour, we learned all about the theatre’s long history and the souls that loved it so much they never left.

-Tours are only offered during October, and tickets always sell out fast.
+Tours are only offered during October, and tickets always sell out fast, so you have to be ready to book!

 If you’re lucky enough to score a ticket, you’ll be led through the theatre by an expert guide from the lobby to the basement to backstage.
 Your guide will tell you all about the history of the building and the many ghosts that still linger.

 There’s something about being in a theatre after hours that just gives you the chills.
-Then add on wandering through dark and dimly lit hallways, and the Fox Theatre Ghost Tours have the perfect ambiance.
+Then add on wandering through dark and dimly lit hallways, and the Fox Theatre Ghost Tour has the perfect ambiance.
+I highly recommend taking this tour if you can score tickets!

 Fox Theatre Ghosts and Haunted Spots

 Want a little taste of the haunts before you take the tour?
-Here are some of the interesting haunted spots around the theatre.
+Here are some of the interesting haunted spots we got to visit around the theatre.

 The Hospital

-Have you ever noticed The Fox has its own hospital?
+Have you ever noticed the Fox has its own hospital?
+I’d never seen it before this tour!
 It’s located by the ladies’ restroom on the lower level.

 This room has medical furniture that dates back to the 1920s when the theatre was built.
 During the time, it was manned by a registered nurse.
 A woman even gave birth here during a show when the hospital room was still in use.